Skip to main contentSkip to navigation

 1. Disconnect the earpiece flex: We open the phone and physically disconnect the earpiece speaker flex from the logic board.

-2. Test boot without flex: If the phone boots successfully without the flex connected, the short is isolated to the display assembly, and we can immediately extract your data without touching the logic board.
+2. Test boot without flex: If the phone boots successfully without the flex connected, the short is isolated to the display assembly and we can immediately extract your data without touching the logic board.
+No microsoldering, no board-level repair; the price reflects that.

 3. Board-level repair (if needed): If the phone still fails to boot, the short is on the logic board itself.
 We remove the RF shields, locate the shorted I2C components under a microscope, and use microsoldering to clear the fault so the CPU can communicate during boot.